Karthikbalaji99/whatsappautomation/README.md

 - The Streamlit dashboard ties it all together—upload leads, send a campaign, watch real-time metrics, and download logs.

 This system demonstrates a robust, end-to-end approach to automating WhatsApp outreach—complete with retries, follow-ups, and thread-safe Excel logging.
 It’s designed so that anyone reading the code or documentation can understand each step, how the pieces interact, and why certain design decisions were made.

+#  AI Usage Disclosure:
+While I used AI tools at times to assist with code formatting, message drafting, and quick testing (e.g. generating placeholder text, debugging pandas issues), this project was entirely driven, structured, and engineered by me.
+All architectural decisions, design logic, retry/follow-up strategy, and dashboard implementation were thoughtfully planned and built based on real-world scenarios.
+I take full ownership of the code and its execution.